Large-Scale LLM Inference with Heterogeneous Workloads: Prefill-Decode Contention and Asymptotically Optimal Control: Extensions: Separate Charging and SLI-Aware Control

 For each $n\in\mathbb{N}$, define the prioritize-and-route policy $\tilde \pi^{n,\star}$ as above, then $\tilde \pi^{n,\star}$ is asymptotically optimal for the separate-charging objective:

 \end{theorem}

 \paragraph{\textbf{The Revenue-Congestion Trade-off and Operational Risks.}} While Theorem~\ref{thm:sep-optimality} guarantees asymptotic optimality for the separate-charging objective, the underlying incentive shift comes from the structure of \eqref{eq:LP-separate}: revenue is recognized at prefill and decode separately, so a revenue-driven controller may exploit any available prefill capacity even when decode is already congested.
 This decoupling changes where congestion accumulates.
 Under bundled charging, the policy tends to regulate admissions so that the prefill buffer absorbs overload while the downstream decode buffer remains comparatively lean.
 Under separate charging, the system may instead build substantial decode backlogs to keep decode slots continuously busy, as illustrated in Figure~\ref{fig:bundle_separate}.
 Operationally, this is problematic because it can lead to memory pressure and create long post-prefill waits and, in extreme cases, requests that complete prefill (and generate revenue) but experience severely delayed decode or abandon before completion.
 This motivates augmenting the revenue objective with explicit service constraints.
-Accordingly, in Section~\ref{sec:slo} we extend the framework to maximize revenue subject to SLI constraints, and in Section~\ref{sec:numerical} we use shadow-price analysis to quantify the resulting economic trade-offs.
+The SLI-aware extension below introduces such constraints, and Section~\ref{sec:numerical} uses shadow-price analysis to quantify the resulting economic trade-offs.